Metadata and Reports

 If the option is off then you can manually create metadata in the Source Browser for specific folders.
-ARRI ALEXA Mini LF and Sony Venice 2 MXF wrapped ProRes requires macOS 10.15.7, Big Sur or Monterey and Apple Pro Video Formats 2.2.2 or newer to be installed
+ARRI ALEXA Mini LF and Sony Venice 2 MXF wrapped ProRes requires macOS 10.15.7 or newer and Apple Pro Video Formats 2.2.3 or newer to be installed

 The Parse ALE, MHL, MD5 files preference enables parsing during indexing of checksums from metadata files inside all folders on the source media.
 After indexing these checksums will be visible in the Source Browser.

 MHL is a standard, so it's easy for YoYotta to find file names, sizes and checksums.
 During indexing a message saying n files checked using XXX.mhl message will appear in the log.

 MD5 files are less standard as there are various different formats.
 During indexing a status message Using external checksums from YYY.md5 message will appear in the log.